FullStack-HY/FullStack-Hy.github.io/src/content/4/en/part4b.md

 <div class="tasks">

 ### Exercises 4.13.-4.14.

 #### 4.13 Blog list expansions, step1

 Implement functionality for deleting a single blog post resource.

 Use the async/await syntax.
 Follow [RESTful](/en/part3/node_js_and_express#rest) conventions when defining the HTTP API.

-Feel free to implement tests for the functionality if you want to.
-Otherwise verify that the functionality works with Postman or some other tool.
+Implement tests for the functionality.

 #### 4.14 Blog list expansions, step2

 Implement functionality for updating the information of an individual blog post.

 Use async/await.

 The application mostly needs to update the amount of <i>likes</i> for a blog post.
 You can implement this functionality the same way that we implemented updating notes in [part 3](/en/part3/saving_data_to_mongo_db#other-operations).

-Feel free to implement tests for the functionality if you want to.
-Otherwise verify that the functionality works with Postman or some other tool.
+Implement tests for the functionality.

 </div>